quan-h-vu/quan-h-vu.github.io/content/posts/nonwriters/index.md

 ## Remove Clutter

-Yet another way to facilitate scanning of text is to remove clutter.
-The details you decide to exclude from your document are almost as important as the details you decide to include.
+Knowing that readers can and will be interrupted, yet another way to facilitate scanning of text is to remove clutter.
 This is similar to the idea of clutter in UX design.

 In UX, designers are often tasked with [reducing visual clutter from designs](https://www.lionandmason.com/ux-blog/reducing-cognitive-overload-declutter-your-design-for-better-ux/).
-The idea is that clutter distracts users, slowing them down from achieving their user goals.
+Clutter distracts users, slowing them down from achieving their user goals.

-In writing, details that are unimportant can be seen as clutter.
-Every unimportant detail is a chance to distract readers.
-By removing unimportant details, readers can more easily focus on the important details.
+Similarly, in writing, clutter includes details that distract readers from finding the desired information.
+This can include details that are unimportant or unrelated to the issue at hand.
+This can also include duplicate content.

+As a writer, one of your goals is to minimize clutter.
+If we imagine our reader is interrupted again after only 160 characters, if those 160 characters contained any clutter, that reader has likely gained very little value, if any.

 ### Example: Removing Unnecessary Details